 The Chancellor-Archbishop Quotes in Faust

 The Faust quotes below are all either spoken by The Chancellor-Archbishop or refer to The Chancellor-Archbishop.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Princeton University Press edition of Faust published in 2014.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Princeton University Press edition of Faust published in 2014.).

 Part 2: Act 1: An Imperial Palace: The Throne Room Quotes